Interfacial friction dictates long-range force propagation in tissues: Results

-We thus look into the radial displacement $u_r(r)$ at each position $r$ with a weakly-adhesive base under a persisting surface stress field $S(r)$ [Fig. \ref{fig:disc}(C) top].
-We find that $u_r(r)$ at a given $r$ has a sigmoid-like growth as it starts from an initial non-zero value and gradually saturates at another value over time.
-Since in our theory the substrate gel itself is elastic and the time-dependence can only arise through the friction at the bottom, the initial and final regimes should correspond to the shear deformation with a fixed bottom boundary and the bulk stretch for which the gel's bottom slips and is completely relaxed, respectively.
-The stretching happens earliest at center and with a small friction, stretching mode expands fast, whereas with a large friction, the gel stays longer under sheared deformation.
+We next analyze our theory in more pedagogical way.
+The essence of propagation lies in the diffusive nature of $u_r$ dynamics under a non-vanishing spreading source (see Eq.\ref{solslip} in section S1.1): $ \partial u_r/\partial t = \mathrm{source}(r,t) - \mathrm{coff.} \times \Delta u_r $, in our model and the diffusive dynamics comes from the force balance between gel's elasticity and frictional sliding (see an analysis of a simplified model without the pressure term in section S4).

-We next discuss what determines the $r$-dependence in the magnitude of displacement $u_r$ in shear and stretch-regimes.
-(Compare blue and orange curves in Fig. \ref{fig:disc}(C) top.)
-For this purpose, we perform a simple analysis on the general solution (Eq.\ref{eq:generalSolution_3d}) to highlight its $r-$dependence by taking the average over $z$.
-Assuming $S(r,t)=S(r)\Theta(t)$, we can derive the displacement field averaged over $z$ under pure shearing and pure stretching as:
+If we inspect the evolution of radial displacement $u_r(r)$ at a local position $r$ with a weakly-adhesive base under a persisting surface stress field $S(r)$ (Fig. \ref{fig:disc}C, top), we find that $u_r(r)$ at a given $r$ has a sigmoid-like growth as it starts from an initial non-zero value and gradually saturates at another value over time.
+The initial regimes should correspond to the shear deformation with a fixed bottom boundary and the final regimes should correspond to the bulk stretch for which the gel's sliding at the bottom is completely relaxed.
+The separation of stretching and shearing regimes depends on time and space.
+Where $r \ll \sqrt{2\hat{G}/(\xi h)} \times t^{1/2}$, stretching becomes dominant (See Eq.\ref{eq:M_2D} in section S2).
+This suggests that the regime of $u_{\mathrm{stretch}}$ expands out from $r=0$ like normal diffusion (Fig. \ref{fig:disc}D top and middle).
+The emergence of the peak is a corollary of this regime separation in space.
+As long as we assume a decaying form of Eq.\ref{eq:spreading} with $0<q<2$, the displacement $u_{\mathrm{stretch}}(r)$ in stretching regime has an opposite trend in $r$-dependence against that in shearing regime $u_{\mathrm{shear}}$ (see calculations in S2.1).
+Consequently a strong peak appears at the transition boundary from the stretching to shearing regimes in space (Fig. \ref{fig:disc}D bottom).